-The squadron holds several recruitment evenings throughout the year, one in February and one in September.
-The session provides the opportunity for cadets and their parents/guardians to visit us virtually or face-to-face to see if the RAF Air Cadets is for them.
+The squadron holds two open evenings throughout the year, one in February and one in September.
+The session provides the opportunity for young people and their parents/guardians to visit us virtually or face-to-face to see if the RAF Air Cadets is for them

-During the recruitment evening, both parents/guardians and cadets are invited to attend the squadron allowing you to see our facilities, see cadets on a typical parade night and ask any questions.
-The evening lasts approximately an hour and involves a presentation from a member of staff and a tour of the squadron building.
+During the open evening, both parents/guardians and young people are invited to attend the squadron allowing you to see our facilities, witness cadets on a typical parade night and ask any questions.
+The evening lasts approximately 1 hour 30 minutes and involves a presentation from a member of staff and a tour of the squadron building.
 This may be delivered virtually if we are unable to welcome all of those interested in to the building.

-Prospective cadets must be between 12 (and in year 8) and 17 years old, they are expected to attend the squadron parades twice a week (Wednesday and Friday) between 6.45pm and 9.30pm.
+Young people must be between 12 (and in year 8) and 17 years old, they are expected to attend the squadron parades twice a week (Wednesdays and Fridays) between 6.45pm and 9.30pm.